dylancaponi/external-ip/README.md

 # external-ip
-Upload external IP so you can find your devices elsewhere
+Report the public IP of your device by uploading a file to Google Storage.

 ## Install